timeartist/plane-redis/plans/operational_db/README.md

 ### Life Without Tables

-The goal of this section is to understand how to translate SQL oriented ways of organizing data into more Redis like data structure driven ones.
-There are multiple data structures or approaches that can be taken to achieve the same goals which would only have one primative construct (a table or a document) in other technologies.
-It's therefore important to deeply understand the way the data will be used vs how it will be stored.
+The goal of this section is to understand how to translate SQL oriented ways of organizing data into more Redis like ones.
+There are multiple data structures available to solve the same problems which would only have one primative construct (ex: a table or a document) in other technologies.
+It's therefore important to deeply understand the way the data will be used when using Redis.

 #### Modeling Data: